bbalet/jorani/README.md

 * Update the end of <code>/application/config/email.php</code> with your e-mails settings.
 * Update the end of <code>/application/config/config.php</code> if you want to change the default behaviour.
 * It is recommended to change the private and public RSA keys (in <code>assets/keys</code>).
+* Check your installation with the <code>requirements.php</code> page at the root of your installation (e.g. http://localhost/lms/requirements.php).
 * The default user is *bbalet* and password is *bbalet*.

 ## What's next ?